crucialfelix/supercolliderjs/packages/supercolliderjs/README.md

 Compatibility
 -------------

-Works on Node 4+
+Works on Node 10+

-Source code is written in ES2015 with Flow type annotations.
+Source code is written in TypeScript

 Contribute